About HEAD GAMES

 Erika Rummel wins Random House Creative Writing Award

 Erika Rummel has been awarded the Random House Creative Writing Award for an excerpt from a new work, The Effects of Isolation on the Brain.
-The text has been published in Three, vol. IX, 2011, and is available on-line at learn.utoronto.ca.
+The novella will be published by INANNA.
+You can read the excerpt on-line at learn.utoronto.ca.

 You can also listen to a sample reading of The Effects of Isolation on the Brain at wordstogopodcast.com